 Acknowledgments

 Financial support from the U.S. National Science Foundation (NSF awards EAR-1250394 to S.O.), the Alfred P. Sloan Foundation via the Deep Carbon Observatory (to S.O. and J.S.S.), a Shell-MIT Energy Initiative Fellowship, and the Kerr-McGee Professorship at MIT (to S.O.) is acknowledged.
 E.P.R was supported by the Norwegian Research Council through the Centre for Geobiology (SFF Project #179560).
 We are grateful to Keith F. M. Thompson (PetroSurveys, Inc.) for providing the Eagle Ford rock sample, Carl Johnson (WHOI) for the elemental analyses, Aaron Sattler (ExxonMobil Research and Engineering) for advice on inverting mass spectral data, Michael Lewan (USGS) for comments on the thesis chapter from which this work originated, and Chris Clayton (CCGS) for an email exchange that inspired this study.
+We thank Daniel Dawson, Joe Curiale, and one anonymous reviewer for helpful feedback on the manuscript, and Cliff Walters, Joe Curiale, and Lloyd Snowdon for editorial handling and additional comments.
 The data presented in this paper were collected while the primary author was a Ph.D. student in the MIT/WHOI Joint Program.

 Conflict of interest statement: None.